Visiting the Costa Almeria Spain

 Originally known as the Costa del Sol that name became attached to the area around Malaga Province and specifically Almeria the city.
 The Costa de Almeria runs east of Almeria City and includes the Cabo de Gata-Nijer Natural Park, Carboneras, Mojacer, Garrucha, Vera Playa, Palomares and Villaricos.

-The Province of Almeria includes the majestic Sierra Maria-los Velez with its snow-capped mountains, which is also a nature reserve and the Cabo de Gata-Nijar Nature Reserve.
+Visiting Almeria, Spain which includes the majestic Sierra Maria-los Velez with its snow-capped mountains, which is also a nature reserve and the Cabo de Gata-Nijar Nature Reserve.
 Both areas are known for the flora and fauna, which includes deserts, sea caves, a vast array of wildlife and fauna.
-In one area of Spain, you can conquer mountains, swim in the Mediterranean’s deserted waters, and tour the desert.
+In the Costa Almeria area of Spain, you can conquer mountains, swim in the Mediterranean’s deserted waters, and tour Europes only inland desert Tabernas.

 The area of Andalucia has some of the absolute prettiest villages in Spain.
 Romantic bougainvillaea covered alleyways and whitewashed villages perched high on the mountains and hills, tucked into little valleys.
 This article on the Most Beautiful Villages in Andalucia by Sonja of Migrating Miss blog shows of some of her favourites from Salobrena to Mojacer.